Liverpool & Leeds Canal - Keighley to Leeds (★★★★☆)

 From here the canal winds it's way past Bingley, and then crosses over at Dowley Gap - where I take my first rest of the day opposite Hirst Wood.

-This is another well kept stretch of the river, and a fellow walker is out in the early morning doing some litter picking to keep it as tidy as humanly possible.
+But otherwise, this is another well kept stretch of the river - and just past Bingley a fellow walker is out in the early morning doing some litter picking to keep it as tidy as humanly possible.

 Salt's Mill, Saltaire

-I did not venture out into the town - not wanting to increase the amount of walking done today - but I'm keen to come back and explore more, as the town has a wonderful feel to it as you head through.
+On this occasion I did not venture out into the town - but I'm keen to come back and explore more, as the town has a wonderful feel to it as you head through, and it is a curious creation.

 Heading out of Saltaire

-From Saltaire the route of the canal heads on between Shipley and Baildon - before the countryside starts to reappear as the canal starts to reach the end of these two towns.
+But leaving this town behind, the route of the canal heads on between the towns of Shipley and Baildon - before the countryside starts to reappear as the canal starts to reach the end of these two towns.

 Leaving behind Shipley and Baildon

 From here the canal passes through flatter countryside that will continue in a fairly similar vein all the way through to Leeds.
-For me this marks the start of the slightly less exciting section - as I do prefer a route that has a bit more interest on either side - but it remains an attractive canal to walk along.
+And for me this marks the start of the slightly less exciting section - but it remains an attractive canal to walk along.

 Initially the path is fairly busy, but it quietens down as the canal meanders on a loop through the countryside - with the path getting busier as it heads through, and out of Appleby Bridge.